pachyderm/pachyderm/doc/docs/2.2.x/getting-started/beginner-tutorial.md

     in Pachyderm and the fundamental notion of [`Datums`](../../concepts/pipeline-concepts/datum/relationship-between-datums/).

-The following text is the Python code run in this pipeline:
+The following extract is the Python code run in this pipeline:

 ```python
 import cv2